Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Eastern Michigan has two wins against the spread in six games this season.

-- The Eagles have been underdogs by 2.5 points or more one time this season and have not covered the spread once.
+- The Eagles have been underdogs by 2.5 points or more one time this year and have not covered the spread once.

-- Eastern Michigan's games this year have hit the over on two of five set point totals (40%).
+- Eastern Michigan's games this year have eclipsed the over/under two times in five opportunities (40%).

-- When Eastern Michigan scores more than 28 points, it is 1-1 against the spread and 3-0 overall.
+- When Eastern Michigan puts up more than 28 points, it is 1-1 against the spread and 3-0 overall.

-- In games that Eastern Michigan picks up more than 401.2 yards, the team is 1-1 against the spread and 3-0 overall.
+- When Eastern Michigan piles up over 401.2 yards, the team is 1-1 against the spread and 3-0 overall.

 - This season the Eagles have seven turnovers, one fewer than the Cardinals have takeaways (8).